 The main advantages for the collection of biomaterials in adequate quality are the improved etiopathological understanding of pediatric brain tumors, the validation and discovery of prognostic factors and drugable targets, the improvement of first-line and relapse treatment decisions for individual patients as well as within clinical trials and related research, the possibility to use the tissue for tumor vaccination strategies, and new insights in biology of acute toxicities and late-effects.
 In addition, frequencies of tumor predisposition syndromes and their clinical behavior can only be better understood by analyzing broader series of tumor- and germline material from patients with well-annotated clinical information about familiar history, diagnosis, treatment and follow-up.
 In consequence, bio-pathological characterization is now essential for diagnosis, risk assessment, therapeutic stratification and potentially specific treatment allocation in all patients with medulloblastoma, as well as underpinning future research studies and discoveries.
 Therefore, comprehensive bio-pathological characterization is routinely required before the start of postoperative treatment (e.g. radiotherapy, neoadjuvant or adjuvant chemotherapy) in individual patients.
 The most relevant arguments are listed in table 1.

+The current situation and shortfalls

+Currently, the collection of high-quality, adequately sampled and stored biomaterial is implemented successfully only in a minority of centers.
+This is mainly due to deficits in established structures, interdisciplinary cooperation, and funding.
+Professionally trained staff and required equipment is only available in some local centers, and may also need to be professionalized at the central level of research consortia.
+Active collaboration of all involved disciplines, including neurosurgeons, neuropathologists, and pediatric oncologists, is not always established, and might be compromised due to potential conflicts of interest with other local research initiatives.
+In addition, the required personal and infrastructural burden for successful biomaterial collection is not adequately compensated by additional funding.

+Proposals for improved biomaterial collection

+To overcome the current limitations, strong cooperative efforts of representatives from all involved disciplines are required.
+The collection and storage of required biomaterial must become a routine standard for all children with brain tumors, regardless of their inclusion in clinical trials or other research initiatives.
+Moreover, it must become increasingly mandatory in future prospective pediatric brain tumor trials.
+For their optimal collection in local institutions and within cooperative research groups, clear definitions of the types of biomaterials with standard operating procedures must be implemented, together with thorough solutions for all associated ethical, legal and practical aspects.

 Which biomaterials need to be collected and how?

 To maximize the above mentioned advantages and to obtain a comprehensive biological understanding of tumor and host-related factors, different types of biomaterials need to be collected.
 Adequate amounts of tumor tissue, taking into account safety of the patient, should be collected threefold: 1/ as unfixed snap –frozen tissue, 2/ as formalin-fixed paraffin embedded material, and 3/ as viable native material in transport media (or viably frozen cells) for direct tumor cell culture or direct xenografting in animals.
 Blood as preferred choice or buccal swabs should be collected for germline analyses.
 In addition, constitutional DNA is required for comparison with genomic analyses from the corresponding tumor tissue, as tumor-specific alterations of genes, related signaling pathways, and drugable targets can only be identified and understood by comparison of tumor and germline material.
+A list of types of biomaterials to be collected and technical aspects of collection and storage is given in Table 2.